Mocomichi Hayami

 Mocomichi Hayami (速水 もこみち, Hayami Mokomichi) is a Japanese actor, chef, TV presenter, entrepreneur, and model.

-Hayami is of Filipino descent; he is specifically a quarter Filipino, as his mother is Filipino-Japanese.

 Biography

 Hayami debuted in 2002 with the television series You're Under Arrest, and came to fame with Gokusen 2 in 2005.
 Hayami has appeared in popular TV dramas like Densha Otoko, Tokyo Tower, Zettai Kareshi (Absolute Boyfriend, as Night Tenjo), Shinzanmono, Kinkyū Torishirabeshitsu and 5-ji Kara 9-ji Made.
 He also featured in numerous TV commercials such as Daihatsu Tanto, Bourbon Petit, au by KDDI, Suntory, Nissin Foods, P&G, Kirin and Oji Nepia.
 He was the spokesperson for the fashion brand Edwin from 2006 to 2010.

 Besides his acting career, Hayami is also well known for his cooking skills, especially after he starred as the host of Moco's Kitchen - a popular NTV show since 2011 and its spin-off, Mocomichi's Midnight Kitchen.
 He has his own line of kitchen utensils called Mocomichi Hayami and has published a series of cookbooks, including Love Meat (2015), Love Gohan (2016) and Love Pizza & Bread (2018).
 He won the 2013 Gourmand World Cookbook Award for Best Japanese Cookbook in Paris, France.

 In July 2019, Hayami started an official YouTube channel called M's Table where he posts his original food recipes.